“The best advice I can give [students] is to take risks. Don’t ever think that something can’t be done. It can. Opportunity is everywhere.”

 Robert G. Pitman Theatre

-Alverno Institute (now known as the Alverno Institute for Educational Outreach), which enables the college to support and share at the national level, the teaching and scholarship of its faculty, was established in 1980.
+Alverno Institute (now known as the Assessment and Outreach Center), which enables the college to support and share at the national level, the teaching and scholarship of its faculty, was established in 1980.

 U. S. News and World Report distributed a survey in 1983 to 1,308 college presidents of four year programs.
 They were asked to name the highest quality undergraduate institutions in the nation.
 The findings of that first exclusive national survey were reported in the November 28, 1983 issue of U.S. News and World Report.
 Educators selected Alverno College as one of three colleges deserving of special recognition for its innovative and noteworthy academic programs.
 More than two decades of U.S. News surveys would continue to find Alverno College rated among the top liberal arts colleges in the mid-west and west.

 Alverno College President Sister Joel Read and Academic Dean Sister Austin Doherty preview the results of the first U.S. News and World Report survey on top colleges.
 This photo was taken November 11, 1983 by photographer Frank Miller.

 In the summer of 1984, Dr.J.A.
 Knubben of Nijenrode, The Netherlands School of Business, came to America in search of "performance-oriented" teaching and assessment methods.
 His contacts in Boston sent him right to Alverno.
 From that first meeting, an Alverno-Dutch connection grew.
 An article was written about that connection in the November 1984 issue of Alverno Today.
 The headline and photo below were taken from that article.

 Because the Carnegie Corporation's 1986 survey ranked Alverno as having one of the five best-regarded general education programs in the country, the Milwaukee Common Council presented then Alverno President, Sr. Joel Read, with a citation on May 5, 1987.
 The citation was announced in this April 29, 1987 press release.